Skip to content

 }

-// If there is a record, return it
+// If there's a record, return it directly

 if (mem[i][j] != -1) {